RequestNetwork/requestNetwork/packages/smart-contracts/README.md

 - `RequestHashStorage` allows to declare a hash `NewHash(hash, submitter, feesParameters)`.
 Only a whitelisted contract can declare hashes.
 - `RequestOpenHashSubmitter` entry point to add hashes in `RequestHashStorage`.
 It gives the rules to get the right to submit hashes and collect the fees.
 This contract must be whitelisted in `RequestHashStorage`.
 The only condition for adding hash is to pay the fees.
 - `StorageFeeCollector` parent contract (not deployed) of `RequestOpenHashSubmitter`, computes the fees and send them to the burner.
+- `DAIBasedREQBurner` smart contract created as upgradation of traditional  burner  by  integrating uniswap and allowing  the DAI tokens to be burned into REQ (note : currently the address are hardcoded for testing on the rinkleby testnet).

 **Smart contracts for advanced-logic package**